 Being that Ciudad Juarez is low-class by Mexican standards, hot girls will be fewer and farther between than even four hours south in Chihuahua.
 So competition is really stiff, and most girls who are even a 7 already have boyfriends.
 At best you'll be able to get with a 5 who works in the maquiladora or a single mother -- not such good odds.
 Additionally, obesity is a problem here.
 I'd say that overall, the quality of women in Ciudad Juarez is very lackluster compared to the rest of Mexico.

-If you want to make the most of your time in Mexico, you will need to speak some Spanish.
-Rocket Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.
+If you want to meet women in Mexico, you will need to speak some Spanish.
+PickUp Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.

 GROCERIES: Milk (1L)= $3.00, Eggs=$1.60, Water (1.5L)=$0.70, Cigarettes=$2.70

 JOB OPPORTUNITIES: If you have a US passport, your best bet is to work in El Paso or teach English.
 There are many American companies, but they want cheap labor, so they would rather hire a local than an foreigner.

 NOTES: This place is good for short term stays or if you're getting your first taste of Mexico.
 After a while, you'll want to go to the interior of the country.
 Much of the infrastructure is shabby, and poverty is still rampant.
 Definitely don't come here for the girls; they're mostly mediocre to low quality.

 OVERALL RATING: 5/10